 When will Medicaid eligibility redeterminations happen?

-In May 2022 letter to governors, HHS noted “We strongly encourage your state to use the entire 12-month unwinding period to put in place processes that will prevent terminations of coverage for individuals still eligible for Medicaid as your state works through its pending eligibility actions.”
+This 12-month period to initiate renewals and 14-month period to complete them had already been the case under previous guidance that the Biden administration had issued.
+In a May 2022 letter to governors, HHS noted “We strongly encourage your state to use the entire 12-month unwinding period to put in place processes that will prevent terminations of coverage for individuals still eligible for Medicaid as your state works through its pending eligibility actions.”

-How many people will lose Medicaid coverage when the public health emergency ends?
+How many will lose coverage when the Medicaid eligibility redeterminations resume?

 If you’re still eligible for Medicaid under your state’s rules, you’ll be able to keep your coverage.
 You may have to submit documentation to the state to prove your ongoing eligibility, so pay close attention to any requests for information that you receive.

-Many states have continued to send out these renewal notifications and information requests throughout the pandemic.
-They could not disenroll people who didn’t respond or whose data indicated that they were no longer eligible, but they will be able to start terminating coverage for those individuals once the PHE ends.
-But if you’ve recently submitted renewal information to your state and it’s clear that you’re still eligible, your coverage will continue as usual until your next renewal period.
+Many states have continued to send out these renewal notifications and information requests throughout the pandemic (nearly all states have been conducting automatic (ex parte) renewals when possible, and more than half the states have also been sending renewal forms to enrollees).
+If you’ve recently submitted renewal information to your state and it’s clear that you’re still eligible, your coverage will continue as usual until your next renewal period.

-If you no longer meet your state’s Medicaid eligibility guidelines, it’s a good idea to understand what your options will be once the PHE ends and your state begins disenrolling people who aren’t Medicaid eligibility.
+If you no longer meet your state’s Medicaid eligibility guidelines, it’s a good idea to understand what your options will be when your state begins disenrolling people who are no longer eligible.

 Can you appeal your state's decision to disenroll you from Medicaid?